qwertie/learn-react/docs/tutorial-5.md

                 document.getElementById("app"));
 ~~~

 The part that says `React.Component<{message:string}>` indicates that `React.Component` has a single type parameter, which is `{message:string}`.
-The first type parameter of `React.Component` controls the type of `this.props`.
+This type parameter controls the type of `this.props`.
 Therefore, the type of `this.props` is `{message:string}`.
 What does that mean?
 It means that `this.props` contains a single property called `message`, and it is a `string`.

 This is a bit unusual.
 In some other programming languages, every type has a name, such as `string` or `double` or `Component`.
-In TypeScript, many types do have names (e.g. `React.Component` is a type name) but, more fundamentally, most types are defined by their structure... even if they do have a name. `{message:string}` is an example of a "structural" type: it is a type defined entirely by the fact that it has a property called `message` which is a `string`.
+In TypeScript, many types do have names (e.g. `React.Component` is a type name) but, more fundamentally, most types are defined by their structure (their name, if they have one, is not important to the type system). `{message:string}` is an example of a "structural" type: it is a type defined entirely by the fact that it has a property called `message` which is a `string`.
+It has no name, only structure.

 When you are writing the JSX code to create a React component, properties are written like XML attributes, so in this case the attribute `message="Hello, world!"` sets `this.props.message` to the string `"Hello, world!"`.